zer0fl4g/Nanomite/readme.md

 + added display of mainthread in DetailView
 + added F5 Hotkey to reload in some views
 + added possibility to save debug log to file
++ added possibility to break on new Processes, Threads or DLL loads

+####Notes:
+	- You have now the possibility to patch the memory of a process.
+Currently it is not possible to save this changes to disk but this will be integrated also.

 ###For the full changelog click [here](https://github.com/zer0fl4g/Nanomite/blob/master/changelog.md)